arnu515/ChatCrafters/README.md

 ## AI Models used

-This application uses seven different models!
+This application uses eight different models!

 One of them being [Stable Diffusion XL Lightning](https://developers.cloudflare.com/workers-ai/models/stable-diffusion-xl-lightning/), for generating Persona images.

+It also uses [OpenAI Whisper](https://developers.cloudflare.com/workers-ai/models/whisper/) for speech recognition, so you can talk to your Personas!

 The other six are Text Generation models.
 They are: